MPF Enrolment and Contributions - Smart Tips

 If an SEP fails to notify MPF trustee in writing of the date of cessation of self-employment, the SEP may be liable to a financial penalty (from $5,000 to $20,000 subject to any previous failure).

-MPFA alerts MPF scheme members to be vigilant against unsolicited calls from suspected crime syndicates that offer to help them make early withdrawal of MPF, in return for a commission fee or handling charge.
+MPFA reminds MPF scheme members to be vigilant against unsolicited calls, text messages or social media posts from suspected crime syndicates that offer to help them make early withdrawal of MPF benefits.

-Making a false declaration is a criminal offence that is punishable by imprisonment and a fine.
-(Please refer to the press release "Jail sentence for false claim for MPF withdrawal")
+MPFA reminds scheme members not to fall prey to crime syndicates and risk breaching the law.
+Making a false declaration is a serious criminal offence that is punishable by imprisonment and fine.
+(Please refer to the press release "Jail sentence for false claim for MPF withdrawal").

 Scheme members should stay alert to the following possible improper acts and practices by MPF intermediaries: